Gabriel0110/Agentix/README.md

 - **Safety Controls**
   Configure max reflection steps, usage limits, time-to-live, plus hooks for user approval on tool calls and task validation.

-- **Debug Logging & Hooks**
+- **Observability**
+  - Agent and Team Metrics via `metrics/workflow_metrics.py`
-  Add custom hooks for logging, debugging, or user approval on tool calls.
-You can enable agent debugging for more detailed logs via the `debug` option, setting it to `true`.
+  - Logging and Tracing via agent and team hooks.
+Debug logging can be enabled via the `debug` agent option, setting it to `true`.

 - **Lightweight & Modular**
   Use only the parts you need, or extend them for advanced use cases (e.g., reflection memory, external vector DBs).